wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-Links.md

 - [cli #Project#](https://github.com/urfave/cli): A simple, fast, and fun package for building command line apps in Go.

+## Log

+- [logrus #Project#](https://github.com/sirupsen/logrus): Logrus is a structured logger for Go (golang), completely API compatible with the standard library logger.

 # Web Framework

 - [Beego #Project#](https://beego.me/): An open source framework to build and develop your applications in the Go way.

+- [Gin #Project#](https://github.com/gin-gonic/gin): Gin is a HTTP web framework written in Go (Golang).
+It features a Martini-like API with much better performance -- up to 40 times faster.
+If you need smashing performance, get yourself some Gin.

 - [rpcx #Project#](https://github.com/smallnest/rpcx): Faster multil-language bidirectional RPC framework in Go, like alibaba Dubbo and weibo Motan in Java, but with more features, Scale easily.